 Turn down your screen's brightness - in addition to turning down your screen's brightness, try to minimize the number of times you look at the screen while recording.

-Lock your phone - If you don't need to view your recording screen try locking your phone while recordings.
+Lock your phone - If you don't need to view your recording screen try locking your phone while recording.

 Close apps you aren't using - certain apps will continue to drain your phone's battery even when they are in the background.